Optimal Training of Mean Variance Estimation Neural Networks: Details on the advantage of taking the variance into account

 To see this, we will compare the linear model in Equation \eqref{eq: linearmodel} with a rescaled version that takes the covariance matrix into account.
 Since $\Sigma$ is positive semi-definite, we can write it as $BB^{T}$ and rescale our model by multiplying with $B^{-1}$:

 Both formulations lead to different estimators of $\beta$.
 The unscaled formulation leads to

 and the second formulation leads to

 Both estimators are linear unbiased estimators of $\beta$.
-However, the Gauss-Markov theorem \citep{gauss1823theoria}, see \citet{dodge2008concise} for a version that is not in Latin, tells us that the variance of $\hat{\beta}^{\ast}$ is lower than the variance of $\hat{\beta}$. \begin{namedtheorem}[Gauss-Markov] \citep{gauss1823theoria} \\ In the notation introduced above, consider the linear model $Y=X\beta + U$.
+However, the Gauss-Markov theorem \citep{gauss1823theoria} (see \citet{dodge2008concise} for a version that is not in Latin) tells us that the variance of $\hat{\beta}^{\ast}$ is lower than the variance of $\hat{\beta}$.

+\begin{namedtheorem}[Gauss-Markov] \citep{gauss1823theoria} \\ In the notation introduced above, consider the linear model $Y=X\beta + U$.
 Under the following assumptions: \begin{enumerate} \item $\E{U}=\bm{0}$, \item $\V{U} = c I_{n}$, \item $X$ is of full rank, \end{enumerate} the ordinary least squares (OLS) estimator for $\beta$, $\hat{\beta}=(X^{T}X)^{-1}X^{T}Y$, has the lowest variance of all unbiased linear estimators of $\beta$, i.e., the difference of the covariance matrix of any unbiased linear estimator and the covariance matrix of the OLS estimator is positive semi-definite. \end{namedtheorem} We note that in the second formulation all the conditions of the theorem are met.
 We therefore know that $\hat{\beta}^{\ast}$ has the lowest variance of all unbiased linear estimators of $\beta$ and thus in particular we know that it has a lower variance than $\hat{\beta}$.